Liberal arts and sciences in the 21st century

 You will learn to make complex connections across disciplines, cultures and institutions; become more creative in your problem-solving approaches and abilities and be more perceptive of the world around you.
 You will learn how to inform yourself about the issues that arise in your life, personally, professionally and socially, and to transform such knowledge into practical and ethical action.

 The student body at AUC is international, as is the faculty, and students are encouraged to study abroad for a semester in their second or third year.

-In addition, the frontiers of knowledge, both in academia and the professional world, now call for cross-disciplinary inquiry, analysis and application.
+In addition, the frontiers of knowledge, both in academia and the professional world, now call for cross-disciplinary enquiry, analysis and application.
 New pathways across the traditional dividing lines between liberal arts, sciences and the professional fields are needed.
 Students need to integrate and apply their learning by addressing the 'big questions' in science and society.
-They will learn to connect analytical skills with applied experience by putting knowledge to use.
+AUC provides a framework through which you will learn to connect analytical skills with applied experience by putting knowledge to use.

 The AUC programme reflects this, aiming to create an academic community that is rooted in the very best traditions of the liberal arts and sciences, but actively oriented to the demands and challenges of the 21st century.

 Below you can read more about liberal arts and sciences education, and about the role, characteristics and cooperation of Liberal Arts and Sciences Colleges in the Netherlands.